Up to 8

 Unfortunately the answer is generally “No”.
 Once the tickets have been bought the government does not allow any changes, so we can’t change any departure dates.
 Tickets are not transferable nor refundable.
 With alternative treks we may be able to change dates for a fee depending on what has been already purchased.
 Please contact the office as soon as possible if you need to change your date.

-*** If you cancel your Salkantay Trek, the deposit is not refundable at all!
+If you cancel your Salkantay Trek, the deposit is non-refundable!

 Yes for sure!
 You have to bring your original passport and it is very important that it is the same passport number you sent to us to book your Salkantay Trek to Machu Picchu, other entrances and reservations.
 The rangers will check your passport when you enter Machu Picchu.
 The train company will also check your passport before allowing you to board the train.
 In case you are renewing your passport or changing your name, go ahead and send us your old passport information to secure your permit, and we can change it when you get your new passport number or updated your name for a fee of $25 per person.
 We must have a copy of your old and new passport to make the change.
 Before you change your passport keep a copy of your old one.